K9HS Leaderboard Image for blog posts

 4. Compliance with Regulations – Adhering to water management guidelines and regulations is crucial for safe practice.
 Professional associations such as the Institute of Canine Hydrotherapists (ICH) – focus on raising industry standards.
 This commitment focuses on the health and wellbeing of the dog.
 Compliance ensures both professional and legal responsibilities are met by the therapist, as well as avoiding potential legal issues.

 Want to explore and review your canine knowledge and techniques?
 The perfect place to advance your therapeutic and clinical skills is the K9 Therapy Hub.
-This unique membership community offers you over 54 accredited certificated CPD courses, a free Template Toolbox and Video Box.

 Empower yourself and share your passion to work with each dog’s consent and deliver their optimal treatment.
 Want to meet your CPD requirement?
 Feel supported within a vibrant canine community?
 Advance your canine career journey?Join Us Now!